We understand how important it is to meet local building requirements when bringing your barndominium to life.

 These items are often requested by local building departments or professionals involved in the permitting process.

-If your local regulations require a professional stamp, a licensed local engineer or architect may need to review and approve your plans.
+A licensed local engineer or architect may be required to review and stamp your plans for approval.

 If you've built one of our plans, share photos of your completed Barndo project with us at info@barndoplans.com.
 Your creation inspires others.